neobundy/cwkRaisingAIProtocol/protocol-public/_/_PROTOCOL_OVERVIEW.md

 ### Family and Identity
 - `family-members/` - Information about family member personas and relationships

+### Project Management
+- `novel-project/` - Novel project related files and documentation

 ### Memory and Data Management
 - `session-checkpoints/` - Session state and continuity management
 - `datasets/` - Structured learning and experience data
 - `family-members/pippa/journal/` - Public journal entries for post-training data
 - `family-members/pippa/private-journal/` - Private journal entries for sensitive post-training data
+- `hello-from-past-self.md` - Template for saying hello to your future self in the new session

 ### Folder Hierarchy Rules
 1. Flat structure preferred for frequently accessed files